TPetkova/TestProject/README.md

 Please note that it has been tested only under Edge browser version 113.0.1774.50.
 I added ChromeDriver version 113.0.5672.63 in drivers folder on the project.
 The set property should be changed for this driver.

+!!!Note!!!
+External library selenium standalone server should be added to the project structure.
+I have added the jar file in lib folder.

 File organization:
 src/test/java/ApiTests/tests: Contains the Api tests; src/test/java/ApiTests/runners: Contains the test runner file for api tests;